arpitbbhayani/knowledge-base/hash-table-internals/171/README.md

 ===

-Hash Tables are designed to give a constant time performance and to do this, it needs to have many slots available.
-Since we cannot allocate a huge chunk of memory at first, we need Hash Tables are great because they are performant.
+Hash Tables are designed to give a constant time performance and to do this, it needs to have a large number of slots available.
+So, which factors decide its performance?

-Which factors make them performant?

 ## Load Factor